Umbrella Company in Finland

 Filing Taxes on Paper

 You may choose to enter your corrections on your pre-completed tax return, and send them to the tax administration.
-A detailed guide on how to fill your Pre-Completed Tax Return (form 3001e) can be found here.
+A detailed guide on how to fill your Pre-Completed Tax Return (form 3001e) can be found here(link is external).

 Use the prepaid envelope to mail your completed and corrected form(s).